Stift007/CadeBot/README.md

 FAQ Will be updated every few days.

 ## Contributing
-If you feel the urge to fix my (crappy) code, then feel free to create a Pull Request!
+If you feel the urge to fix my code, then feel free to create a Pull Request!
 Note, that we only accept *helpful* PR's.
-Don't expect us to merge a PR, where you just changed some descriptions
+Don't expect us to merge a PR, where you just changed some descriptions, please put actual Effort in this...

 ## License
 [MIT](https://github.com/Stift007/CadeBot/blob/main/LICENSE)